ColleagueRiley/RGFW/examples/README.md

 ## basic
 A basic example can be found in `examples/basic`, it includes a basic OpenGL example of just about all of RGFW's functionalities.

+## gamepad
+A gamepad example can be found in `examples/gamepad`, includes a demo for RGFW's controller input api

 ## events
 The event example can be found in `examples/events`, it shows all the events and the data they send.